feature-hub/feature-hub/packages/demos/README.md

 Demonstrates:

-- how to configure custom loggers for the server and client
+- how to configure custom loggers for the server and client, using [pino][pino] on the server, and a customized `console` on the client

 ```sh
 yarn watch:demo custom-logging